-IAIM serves as both a solicitor of accounts to the TPAM and as the Client's primary advisor and relationship manager and will oversee the account to ensure the TPAM is managing consistent with the selected investment strategy or strategies.
+IAIM may act as a compensated promoter ("Promoter") (formerly known as "solicitor") capacity when making TPAM programs available to clients.
+When IAIM acts as a Promoter, IAIM serves as both a Promoter of accounts to the TPAM and as the Client's primary advisor and relationship manager and will oversee the account to ensure the TPAM is managing consistent with the selected investment strategy or strategies.
 However, the TPAM will assume discretionary authority for the day-to-day investment management of those assets placed in their control.
-The IAR will assist and advise the

-Client in establishing investment objectives for their account, the selection of the TPAM, and defining any restrictions on the account.
+The IAR will assist and advise the Client in establishing investment objectives for their account, the selection of the TPAM, and defining any restrictions on the account.

 TPAM services generally begin with the IAR obtaining the necessary financial data from the Client to assist with setting an appropriate investment objective, determining the suitability of the program and in opening an account with the TPAM.
 Depending on the program, the IAR may also assist the Client with selecting a model portfolio of securities designed and managed by either the TPAM or a selected portfolio management firm available through the TPAM responsible for providing discretionary asset management services.
-The TPAM or other third-party investment advisor is granted authority in its Client agreement to purchase and sell securities on a discretionary or non-discretionary basis pursuant to the investment objective chosen by the Client.
+The TPAM or other third-party investment advisor is granted authority in its Client agreement to purchase and sell securities on a discretionary basis pursuant to the investment objective chosen by the Client.
 In doing so, the TPAM or other third-party investment advisor typically constructs various model investment portfolios that are managed according to specific investment strategies associated with the respective models, and that are not generally customized for individual Clients (subject to the Client's ability to request reasonable investment restrictions on investing in securities or other special accommodations that may be made).
-In addition to portfolio management services, the TPAM sponsor will also generally arrange for custody of Client assets, trade execution, cashiering services, and such other services as outlined in their separate Client agreement and Disclosure Brochure.
+In addition to portfolio management services, the TPAM sponsor will also generally arrange for custody of Client assets, trade execution, cashiering services, and such other services as outlined in the TPAM's separate Client agreement and Disclosure Brochure.